alexiscaira/dataviz-project/README.md

 ~Week 7: Split bars by perciptation type/Add key for perciptation type~

-Week 8: Explore options for on-hover perciptation animation/Add trend toggle and display line
+~Week 9: Explore options for on-hover perciptation animation/Add trend toggle and display line~

-Week 9: Add map and integrate geohash data
+Week 10: Add map and integrate geohash data

-Week 10: Add markers shaped like bigfoots for area

-Week 11: Add tool tip on hover to show city/state data
+Week 11: Add markers shaped like bigfoots for area, Add tool tip on hover to show city/state data

 Week 12: Polish and integrate vizes to let users choose the view they want to use